THEWHITEBOY503/ConnerBot/README.md

 # ConnerBot
 Conner Bot for Discord.
 Python version.
 **This project requires Linux, preferrably Ubuntu.
 If you are not running Linux, STOP!
 Conner Bot WILL NOT run.**
+*Note: the main bot and the quote module can be run on Windows using the Ubuntu subsystem.
+The Leaderboard module must be hosted on a 64-bit Ubuntu server (not including Ubuntu subsystem).*

 ## Setup: